apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

   </JavaCallout>
 ```

 The pemfile need not be encrypted.
-If it is, obviously you need to
+If it is, obviously you need to specify the
-specify the password .
-The file must be in PEM format, not DER
+password in the configuration of the policy.
+The PEM file(s) must be in PEM PKCS8
+format, not DER format.
+(You can convert keys between various formats using the
-format.
-The class looks for the file in the jarfile under the /resources
+openssl command line tool).
+The class looks for the file in the jarfile under the
-directory.
+/resources directory.

 **Generating a JWT with custom claims**